Room for One: Optimizing Space In A One-Person Apartment

 Create a curtain illusion

 To emphasize the height of your room, place floor length curtains on a rod above the window, closer to the ceiling.
-The equivalent of wearing vertical stripes, this trick won’t make your room look slim but will lend visual length, making the ceilings appear higher.
+The equivalent of wearing vertical stripes, this trick won’t make your room look slim but will lend visual length to it, making the ceilings appear higher.

 Less (furniture) is more